 ReShape Lifesciences™ to Announce Financial Results for the Third Quarter Ended September 30, 2022, and Provide Corporate Update

-/EIN News/ -- SAN CLEMENTE, Calif., Nov.
-07, 2022 (GLOBE NEWSWIRE) -- ReShape Lifesciences Inc. (Nasdaq: RSLS), the premier physician-led weight loss and metabolic health-solutions company, today announced that it will report its financial results for the third quarter ended September 30, 2022, including a corporate update, on Monday, November 14, 2022, pre-market.
+SAN CLEMENTE, Calif., Nov.
+07, 2022 (GLOBE NEWSWIRE) -- ReShape Lifesciences Inc. RSLS, the premier physician-led weight loss and metabolic health-solutions company, today announced that it will report its financial results for the third quarter ended September 30, 2022, including a corporate update, on Monday, November 14, 2022, pre-market.

 Management will host a conference call on November 14 at 8:00 am ET.
 A live webcast will be available on the "Events and Presentations" section of ReShape's website at: https://ir.reshapelifesciences.com/events-and-presentations.
 To access the call by phone, please register with the following Registration Link, and dial-in details will be provided.
 Participants using this feature are requested to dial into the conference call fifteen minutes ahead of time to avoid delays.